-- Financial sustainability (section 6) Cash and investments is forecast to increase over the four year period from \$13.85 million to \$21.03 million, brought about by successive years of producing operating surpluses. - Rating levels (section 12) Rate decreases are forecast over the four years as a result of introducing rate capping in 2016/17.
-The rate increase for 2015/16 will be 4.9% and then will be 3.0% from 2016/17 to 2018/19. - Service Levels (section 3) The funding requirements for the future capital expansion and new works programs have been significantly reduced.
+- Financial sustainability (section 6) Cash and investments is forecast to increase over the four year period from \$12.94 million to \$17.82 million, brought about by successive years of producing operating surpluses. - Rating levels (section 12) Rate decreases are forecast over the four years as a result of introducing rate capping in 2016/17.
+The rate increase for 2015/16 will be 4.9% and then will be 3.00% from 2016/17 to 2018/19. - Service Levels (section 3) The funding requirements for the future capital expansion and new works programs have been significantly reduced.
 All other service levels have been maintained throughout the four year period.
-Operating surpluses are projected to remain relatively stable over the four year period.
-Council aside from 2015/16 is also projecting to produce underlying surpluses in the following three years. - Borrowing strategy (section 13) Borrowings are forecast to remain at \$3.35m over the four year period. - Infrastructure strategy (section 14) Capital expenditure over the four year period will total \$66.77m at an average of \$16.69m.
+Operating surpluses are projected to gradually increase over the four year period.
+Council is also projecting to produce underlying surpluses in the following four years. - Borrowing strategy (section 13) Borrowings are forecast to remain at \$3.35m over the four year period. - Infrastructure strategy (section 14) Capital expenditure over the four year period will total \$65.30m at an average of \$16.33m.